Akashsindhu/Twodo/README.md

 6. Mark task as complete or pending - complete
 7. Delete task - complete
 8. style the login page - kind of complete

-### test cases using travis-ci
-pending
-file location of test cases and how to run them.